AguaClara/Fluoride-Auto/FluorideReportSp18.md

 <div class="alert alert-block alert-danger">
 Saying that the transparency of the reactor improves reactor efficiency is a bit misleading.
 Consider removing the part of the sentence that says that.

-Done.
+-Addressed
 </div>

 In the Fall of 2016, the team fabricated a new bottom insert to prevent the accumulation of flocs that clogged the bottom of the reactor.
-The newly fabricated geometry with a smooth sloped bottom allowed for gradual flow expansion and the recirculation of the flocs that would have settled to the bottom of the reactor with the old bottom geometry as shown in the figure below.
+The newly fabricated geometry with a smooth sloped bottom  as shown in the figure below allowed for gradual flow expansion and the recirculation of the flocs that would have settled to the bottom of the reactor with the old bottom geometry.

 <div style = "text-align:center">
 <img
 align = "center"
 src="https://github.com/AguaClara/fluoride/blob/master/fluoride%20report/Reactor_Bottom.png?raw=true" height=400, width=350>

-Figure 3: Reactor geometry that led to aggregation of flocs
+Figure 3: Bottom insert geometry that prevented clogging of the reactor
 </div>

 <div class="alert alert-block alert-danger">
 Is this the new or old design?

--Now it's old but it was new at the time.
-Addressed
+-Addressed
 </div>

 Various concentrations of dye were tested (from 25 $\mathrm{\frac{mg}{L}}$ to 100 $\mathrm{\frac{mg}{L}}$) using a 1:1 PACl to dye ratio to see whether higher concentrations of dye would clog the reactor.
 However, even though increasing the concentration of dye increased the density of the floc blanket, the reactor did not clog and the bottom insert proved to be successful for these tests [(Longo, 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).